 Check the tag on the piece of clothing that you would like to purchase.
 They say this information directly on the tag.
 The one thing that you can appreciate about Patagonia is that at least they remain transparent about where they make their clothing.

-With other companies, they do their best to hide the origin of the clothing.
+Other companies, they do their best to hide the origin of the clothing.
 Patagonia may make most of its clothing elsewhere, but they stay relatively open about the source.

 In fact, Adidas, Reebok, and Patagonia received a 70 percent transparency score based on the Fashion Revolution Index from Fashion Revolution in 2019.
 This transparency looks at human rights and the environmental impact that the brand has.